Development team

 Upsides:

-• Errors in the source code of the features can be easily and quickly discovered because the system will always be updated regularly and can be displayed to the customer.
+• Errors in the feature’s source code can be easily and quickly discovered because the system is always updated regularly and can be displayed to the customer.

 • Thanks to regular reports at every project stage, there is increased visibility into project progress and results.